plannigan/columbo/docs/usage-guide/command-line.md

 In addition to providing an interactive terminal based UI to ask the user each question, `columbo` can also generate a command line argument parser based on the list of `Interaction`s.
 When used in this manner, `Echo` & `Acknowledge` are ignored.
-To produce a consistent command line argument format, the value of each question's `name` will be transformed using the following rule:
+To produce a consistent command line argument format, `columbo` will do the following to the value of each question's `name`:

-* If there are any upper-case characters, lower-case characters will be used.
+* Make it lower-cased
-* If there are is a space character, a dash will be used in its place.
+* Replace space character with dash
-* If there are is an underscore character, a dash will be used in its place.
+* Replace underscore character with dash

 For example: